Wellbeing & Lifestyle

 Leading Cause of Anxiety

-Financial concerns rank as the #1 source of stress for New Zealanders, ahead of work pressures, health issues, and relationship problems.
+Financial concerns are a major source of stress for New Zealanders, alongside work pressures, health issues, and relationship problems.

 Relationship Strain

-Money is cited as a primary factor in relationship conflicts and breakdowns, with financial disagreements affecting 67% of couples.
+Money is commonly cited as a primary factor in relationship conflicts and breakdowns, with financial disagreements a leading cause of stress for couples.

 Sleep Disruption